Introduction

 Medium-Impact Settings

-Anti-aliasing, ambient occlusion, depth of field, and bloom fall into the medium-impact category.
-These settings improve visual quality but do not typically have as drastic an effect on performance as the high-impact settings.
-Adjusting these settings can provide a good balance between visuals and performance.
+Anti-aliasing, ambient occlusion, depth of field, and bloom are the main features of the medium-impact category.
+These features add to the quality of the image, but in most cases, they do not affect the performance of the game as much as the high-impact ones do.
+Turning these settings on and off will help you find a sweet spot between visuals and performance.

 Low-Impact Settings

-Settings like anisotropic filtering, motion blur, and level of detail have a relatively low impact on performance.
-Enabling or increasing these settings can enhance the visual experience with minimal performance cost, making them good options for players looking to improve visuals without sacrificing frame rates.
+Anisotropic filtering, motion blur, and level of detail are among the settings that have just a small impact on a game’s performance.
+Their enabling or increasing can result in a better visual experience with almost no performance penalty making them the best options for those players who want to upgrade graphics without reducing frame rates.

 Benchmarking and Optimization

-Benchmarking tools and optimization techniques are essential for players to find the best settings for their specific hardware.
-“Deus Ex: Mankind Divided” includes a built-in benchmark tool that allows players to test different settings and configurations to see how they affect performance.
+Benchmarking tools and optimization procedures are very important for the player to find the most suitable settings for their hardware.
+One of the important features of “Deus Ex: Mankind Divided” is that it comes with a built-in benchmarking tool that enables the players to try out different settings and configurations and see how they impact performance.

 Benchmark Tool